DanielBello7/nosql-json-database/README.md

-# JSON Database
+# NoSQL JSON Database

 <p align=center>
-  JSON Database is a quick setup database for <a href="http://nodejs.org">node</a> and the browser that can be delightfully paired with any javascript testing framework.
+  NoSQL JSON Database is a quick setup database for <a href="http://nodejs.org">node</a> and the browser that can be delightfully paired with any javascript testing framework.
 </p>

 ## Installation

 ### Node.js

-`json-database` is available on [npm](http://npmjs.org).
+`nosql-json-database` is available on [npm](http://npmjs.org).
 To install it, type:

     $ npm install --save-dev json-database